Home Fire Safety: 8 Ways to Keep You and Your Family Safe

 When you burn logs in your fire place, the soot lines the walls of your chimney.
 Every time you start another fire, you’re at risk of the chimney combusting.

 You can avoid this fate by cleaning your chimney regularly.
-There are chimney sweep companies who will come to your home and make sure the inside of your chimney looks like it’s new.
+There are chimney cleaning companies who will come to your home and make sure the inside of your chimney looks like it’s new.

 Your furnace is another place that can cause fires.
 You have to replace the furnace filter every couple of months otherwise you’re at risk of starting a fire.
 Same can be said about cleaning your lint trap in your dryer.